Crew Resources

 • A hat with a chin strap (it can get really gusty out there and we have had lots of crew who have lost hats)

-• Your favorite board game or other game.
+• Your favorite game.
 Look out!
 Trivia night gets super competitive on The Wake!
 (Donna and Tim will usually bring some kind of trivia game.)
-In the past, we’ve had some crewmates bring dominoes, which are really good on sailboats since the pieces don’t blow away…and your Admiral and Skipper are both terrible at Dominoes.
+We’ve had some crewmates bring dominoes, which are really good on sailboats since the pieces don’t blow away…and your Admiral and Skipper are both terrible at dominoes (although, be careful!
+We are getting a lot better.)

 • An extra towel or two.
 (The Moorings provides 1 bath towel, 1 beach towel, and a couple hand towels and face-clothes per guest for the whole week.
 You might be able to "borrow" an extra towel or two from the Base if you're sneaky or tip the maid.)